-If you have any questions or concerns, please contact Dr. Forsythe at the provided office number or email.
-Refer to Office Contact Information (hot link).
+If you have any questions or concerns, please contact Dr. Wi-Suk Kwon at kwonwis@auburn.edu or (334) 844-4011.

 Employer Ethics and Responsibilities

 The university expects employers not to expose our students to anything that would be reasonably considered sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful-in other words, any behavior or material that is personally embarrassing or is offensive to another person or group.